 School helps students find an apartment within the city; arrangements can frequently be made to share with other TBS students.
 Housing is plentiful and there are many options.
 Typically, MIBs get a furnished studio apartment 5 minutes (walking) from the school.

 Located on the Garonne River in Southern France, near the Pyrenees and the Spanish border and between the Mediterranean and the Atlantic Ocean, Toulouse offers something for everyone.
-Toulouse-Blagnac International Airport is 5mi northwest of the city center, with flights daily to Paris and almost-daily flights to many other cities in France and Europe.
+Toulouse-Blagnac International Airport is five miles northwest of the city center, with flights daily to Paris and almost-daily flights to many other cities in France and Europe.
 Travel by bus and train to other major cities, like Paris and Barcelona or to the French Riviera, Spain and the Mediterranean is plentiful.